BenjaminMichael/node-powershell-electron-basic-demo/README.md

 # node-powershell with electron-quick-start developer sandbox

-A typical node-powershell command or script execution is asyncronous.
-It returns console output whenever its done or it triggers the ps.on() event.
-A common question that arises is: how do I execute many scripts/command in succession?

-Take a look at renderer.js to see how I'm looping/mapping an array in order to programmatically execute powershell commands/scripts.
-Don't let the super easy UI framework totally staying out of your way so you can focus on the impoprtant code throw you off.
-That's just Materialize (feat. jQuery).

 This is intended to be run in dev mode so just clone the repo, npm install -S, npm start.
 You will need PowerShell installed for this to actually work.
 Use my fork of node-powershell for Alpha PowerShell Core compatability.